assofiejakobsson/confident-smile/README.md

 ## User Experience (UX)

 The typical visitor to this webshop is an individual who is both health- and environmentally-conscious, actively seeking quality products that reflect these values, and is willing to invest in organic and fluoride-free teeth whitening solutions to maintain a healthy and radiant smile.

+## Agile Methodology

+Github projects was used to manage the development process using an agile approach.
+The link to my project board is [here.](https://github.com/users/assofiejakobsson/projects/28)

 ### User Stories